whythawk/whyqd/README.md

 If all you want to do is test whether your source data are even useful, this time-consuming slog could kill a project.

 **whyqd** allows you to get to work without requiring you to achieve buy-in from anyone.
+They can always edit the method themselves should they need to make changes.

 ## Wrangling process